-01 Oct ROLAND DIGITAL PIANOS | REVIEW | 16 Models | Update!
+01 Jan ROLAND DIGITAL PIANOS | REVIEW | 16 Models | Update!

-Roland Digital Pianos | REVIEW | 16 models | 2020
+Roland Digital Pianos | REVIEW | 16 models | 2021

-Roland Digital Pianos | REVIEW | under $1000 to $10,000 | 16 models | for 2020 | LOWER PRICES PRICES! – Roland has been designing & producing 88 semi-weighted and fully piano weighted key action digital pianos for many decades.
+Roland Digital Pianos | under $1000 to $10,000 | REVIEW | 16 models | for 2021 | LOWER PRICES PRICES! – Roland has been designing & producing 88 semi-weighted and fully piano weighted key action digital pianos for many decades.
 Roland is a Japanese company that is well known for their impressive digital piano technology for home digital pianos, portable digital pianos, and also for professional stage digital pianos used on stage, in recording studios, and for other related purposes.
 In this review I am concentrating on the Roland furniture cabinet 88-key fully piano weighted key action digital pianos (with internal speakers) and also 88-key portable digital pianos with optional furniture cabinet type stands & triple pedal units all of which you would find in homes, churches, schools, and other similar venues.

 Roland GP609 Digital Grand Piano

-Actually we like the physical modeling piano sound chip in the GP607/GP609 digital grand pianos better than the new LX pianos, although the new key action in the Roland LX706/LX708 is better than the regular PHA50 key action currently in the the grand pianos.
+Actually we like the physical modeling piano sound chip in the GP607/GP609 digital grand pianos better than the new LX pianos, although the new key action in the Roland LX706/LX708 is better than the regular PHA50 key action currently in the the grand pianos (are you confused yet?).
+This is because the key action upgrades in the LX706 & LX708 upright models offers more control than what is in the Grand pInaos.
+However, the piano sound chip in the grands (which is an older sound chip) actually sounds better to me than the new piano sound chip (engine) in the LX models.
 As far as other Roland models, Roland has an older version contemporary cabinet home digital piano called the HP603 which used to be the smaller compact home version of the DP603.
-The upgrade from the previous HP603 to the HP704 is not very big as the piano sound chip and key action is the same.
+The upgrade from the previous HP603 to the HP704 is not very big as the piano sound engine and key action is the same.
 We believe that the Roland HP-704 home furniture cabinet digital piano is definitely the “sweet spot” in the entire new line of Roland pianos.
-It has the looks, the sound, the key action, and the functionality that make it a “winner” as compared to all of the other Roland digital pianos currently being offered for 2020 in our opinion.
+It has the looks, the sound, the key action, and the functionality that make it a “winner” as compared to all of the other Roland digital pianos currently being offered for 2021 in our opinion.

 The HP704 sells in local Roland authorized piano stores at an average discount price of about $3200 (plus tax, plus shipping, etc), so it’s in a reasonable price range as compared to other top brands.
 Roland also has a unique model called “Kiyola” KF-10 which only has limited availability in the US at one outlet.
 Essentially the Kiyola is a more basic version of the Roland DP603 (approx $2600 store price) in a very contemporary, unique cabinet with customer matching bench…but that model is quite a bit more money at $4300 and definitely not worth that premium cost in our opinion.
 That’s probably why no Roland piano store dealer sells it expect for MoMa Museum of Modern Art in New York.
 Go to the following link to read more about the new HP, LX, and GP models: Detailed Review of Roland HP, LX, & GP digital pianos

-Roland FP90 Portable
+Roland FP90X Portable

-Although the FP-90 is a good piano, for over $300 less I believe the brand new Kawai ES920 portable digital piano at $1599 price for 2021 is the better, more realistic digital piano in terms of offering a more organic piano key action and stereo acoustic piano sound based on all my playing experience with the prior model ES8.
-When it comes to new Roland 88-key weighted key action digital pianos for the rest of 2020 and into 2021, I expect to see a few changes from what we have now.
+Although the FP-90X is a good piano, for $500 less I believe the new Kawai ES920 portable digital piano at $1599 price for 2021 is the better, more realistic digital piano in terms of offering a more organic piano key action and stereo acoustic piano sound based on all my playing experience with it.
+When it comes to new Roland 88-key weighted key action digital pianos for the rest of 2021 and into 202w, I don’t expect to see nay more changes.
 There are a few models I definitely would like to see get upgraded from what they are now including their new LX home pianos because the “physical modeling” piano sound chip in those pianos just sounds much too artificial for my tastes and I hope that Roland can improve those pianos, especially since they are newer models.
 Generally speaking I really do like the Roland digital pianos and their technology in many of the models they have, but some of the “other guys” are giving them a big run for their money so Roland definitely needs to keep working hard hard to stay up with their competition and upgrade some of their deficiencies concerning the sound chip in the LX models.